 Let us try to sum up.
 The Negro slave was the largest homogenous group in a melting-pot America.
 He analyzed and synthesized his life in his songs and sayings.
-In hundreds of songs called spirituals, he produced an epic cycle; and, as in every such instance, he concealed there his deepest thoughts and ideas, his hard-finished plans and hopes and dreams.
+49 In hundreds of songs called spirituals, he produced an epic cycle; and, as in every such instance, he concealed there his deepest thoughts and ideas, his hardfinished plans and hopes and dreams.
 The exploration of these songs for their social truths presents a tremendous problem.
 It must be done, for, as in the kernel of the Iliad lies the genius of the Greeks, so in the kernel of the spiritual lies the genius of the American Negro.
 When it is done-when the Negro and his white helper have learned about the large soul of the Negro here imprisoned, respect for the Negro will rise, and his gifts will not be held in contempt.
 Men will know that he was fully civilized, though a slave.
-Men will appreciate the glowing words of Douglass: 50
+Men will appreciate the glowing words of Douglass:50

-[&]quot;Op. cit., p.
-69. "The present writer has projected four articles to follow this one, as follows: "Democracy in the Spiritual," "The Fighting Spiritual," "The Slave Looks at Progress," and "The Heav'm of the Negro Spiritual."
+47 Op. cit., p.
+69. The present writer has projected four articles to follow this one, as follows: "Democracy in the Spiritual," "The Fighting Spiritual," "The Slave Looks at Progress,"